geshan/geshan.github.com/posts/2019-11-17-why-use-google-cloud-run-5-compelling-reasons.md

 - Software Engineering
 cover: "/images/reasons-to-use-google-cloud-run/00reasons-to-use-cloud-run.jpg"
 pagetitle: 5 reasons to use serverless containers on Google Cloud Run
-description: Tackle the serverless pain points with serverless containers on Google Cloud Run
+description: Read the 5 most compelling reasons to use serverless containers.
+No.
+  1. no need to learn a new language, framework or paradigm
 keywords: serverless containers, Google Cloud, Google Cloud Run, Serverless, containers

 ---